Thierry Metz

 Thierry Metz (1956–1997) was a French poet.
+He also worked on construction sites as labourer and a mason.
+Thierry came into the limelight in 1989 when Jean Cussat-Blanc, a Poet published his work.
+Thierry was able to write and publish while doing odd jobs.
+Some of Thierry's publications were turned into documentaries.
+In 1997, Thierry killed himself when he sank into depression and alcohol after his youngest kid was killed by a car.

 Life

 At the age of 21, Metz moved with his family to Saint-Romain-le-Noble.
 There he worked as a yard labourer, a mason, and then a farm worker.
 During intervening periods of unemployment he wrote.